lethal-guitar/RigelEngine/README.md

 ## Contributing

 Contributions to RigelEngine are very welcome!
+Please have a look at the [contribution guide](CONTRIBUTING.md) before making a PR.

 There is a growing body of documentation on the Wiki, to help with getting into the code base.
 A good place to start is [Architecture Overview](https://github.com/lethal-guitar/RigelEngine/wiki/Architecture-overview)